Tony177/UninaDownloader/README.md

 - Every test with exception error is represented as an <b>E</b>

 ## Future Implementation
-- Saving only some choosen files or directory instead of all files
+- Saving only some choosen files or directory instead of all files :o:
-- Refractore code for readability and isolation
+- <s>Refractore code for readability and isolation </s> DONE! :heavy_check_mark:
 - Better error and exception handling, such as:
-    - Remote access permission error
+    - Remote access permission error :o:
-    - Credentials error
+    - <s>Credentials error </s> DONE! :heavy_check_mark:
-    - Local folder permission error
+    - Local folder permission error :o:
-- Auto restart code
+- Auto restart code :o:
-- Terminal inline parsing
+- Terminal inline parsing :o:
+- View not accessible folder (don't have enought permissions) :o:
 ## Cryptography

 Using the <b><i>Fernet Cryptography Module</b></i>, the credentials file is encrypted/decrypted using the <i><b>secret.key</b></i> and the <i><b>crypt.py</b></i> module.\